 My studio and home are situated on a park-like setting of a 19th century Greek Revival farmhouse.
 Come visit my eclectic studio filled with plein air oil paintings.

 I am a true Plein Air artist who creates my paintings from my mobile studio – a minivan using the steering wheel as my easel as well as working on a standing easel in the outdoors.
 Working quickly, I capture the feeling of the moment; with strokes that are confidently applied.
 The results are fresh, bold and impressionistic canvases.
 My use of colors appear extreme and brilliant, bordering on fauvism upon close inspection.
 I tend towards realism then tweak up the colors.

 I’ve always been an artist, pursuing my talent in an unconventional way since childhood.
 I was born in Mexico City in 1954 and grew up in a suburb of Cleveland, Ohio.
 I received a Bachelor of Fine Arts degree from the Cleveland Institute of Art.

 In 1978, I enlisted in the army, serving as a helicopter pilot.
 During my military career, I was stationed at various bases around the world.
 I painted as a way to record my personal experiences.

-Carlton’s work today reflects the images and people I encountered in his travels over the years.
+My work today reflects the images and people I have encountered in my travels over the years.
 I am inspired by the work of Winslow Homer and George Bellows.